Astrotomic/countdown-gif/README.md

 You can buy trees at [offset.earth/treeware](https://plant.treeware.earth/Astrotomic/countdown-gif)

-Read more about Treeware at [treeware.earth](https://treeware.earth)### Security
+Read more about Treeware at [treeware.earth](https://treeware.earth)

-If you discover any security related issues, please check [SECURITY](https://github.com/Astrotomic/.github/blob/master/SECURITY.md) for steps to report it.